shlomimatichin/Pymake3/docs/manual.md

     # We have our source files in the current directory in this example.
 More
     # source could be added in the source directory, and they would all be
-    # automatically compiled by PyMake.
+    # automatically compiled by pymake.
     'srcdir': '.'
 })
 ```

-As you can tell by now, PyMake is almost infinitely flexible and can be used for any kind of project.
+As you can tell by now, pymake is almost infinitely flexible and can be used for any kind of project.

 ## Making your projects